micahwoods/atcweb3/content/post/soil-water-content-turf-hacks/index.md

 {{< tweet "1405549770651938817" >}}

 Take the depth of water added (or lost) and divide by the depth of the rootzone and you are now in units of VWC.
-It's that simple, and being aware of this makes it simple to flip between soil VWC and ET and irrigation amounts.
+It's that simple, and doing this provides a straightforward way to convert between units of soil VWC and ET and irrigation amounts.

 ---

-I've been using a different hack for this, and I find it even simpler.
+I've been using a different hack for this, and I find it even easier.
 I use a rootzone of fixed depth---a slice of soil to a depth of 10 cm (4 inches).
 When working with a portion of the soil fixed at this depth, 1 liter of water added or lost to each square meter is 1 mm and changes the VWC by 1%.
 Water added (or lost) by a volume of 1 can also be expressed as a depth of 1 and changes the soil water content by 1 unit.
 One to one to one.

 I find the fixed rootzone depth useful because we never really know two important things when making these calculations and estimations: